 3. Possess impeccable communication skills

 Being a project manager means being the middleman between the clients and your team.
 You have to communicate what each group want from each other while also mediating any situation where they don’t see eye to eye.
 It can be difficult for visual thinkers to express their ideas to non-visual thinkers which is why, within the creative industry especially, a project manager’s communication skills must be on point.

 4. Brush up on industry knowledge

 Knowing the ins and outs of the creative industry makes you a more credible project leader and allows you to truly maximize your team’s talents and skills.
-It also enables you to forecast project accuracy better, as well as knowing which are the best resources—such as a quality creative project management software—for your team to use.
+It also enables you to forecast project accuracy better, as well as know which are the best resources—such as quality creative project management software—for your team to use.

 5. Be creative!

 Managing a group of creatives takes some creativity itself.
 You may be required to think outside the box in order to optimize your team’s skills while sticking to the budget and timeline, as well as keep your clients happy.
 For instance, with deadlines said to crush creativity, you could offer your team soft target dates to work towards as an alternative.
 Give them parameters to work with instead of enforcing cemented rules.